 (This post was originally published during the 2008 Israeli invasion of the Gaza Strip, but it includes broader resources on the conflict and is regularly updated, including the 2021 conflict.
-Explainers about what’s happening in 2021 are located at the bottom of this post)
+Explainers about what’s happening in 2021 are located at the bottom of this post.
+ADDENDUM: Now, materials for the 2023 conflict can also be found at the bottom)

 I’m emphasizing the quotation marks surrounding the word “Best” in the title of this post.
 In light of what is happening in Gaza and Israel right now, and its potential for even greater violence, I thought I would begin to put together some resources that would be handy when we go back to school in a week.